-Last week, we launched Learning in Lockdown, our virtual work experience programme for students aged 14-15.
+In May, we launched Learning in Lockdown, a virtual work experience programme for students aged 14-15.

-- Class Of Your Own will provide the syllabus, learning resources and guidance for teachers, schools and students.
-The week will be based around a design challenge for teams of young people that will utilise the full breadth of the STEM subjects.
+- Class Of Your Own provided the syllabus, learning resources and guidance for teachers, schools and students.
+The week will be based around a design challenge for teams of young people that will utilise the full breadth of the STEM subjects

-- Learn Live will manage the broadcast and interactive online experience to engage the thousands of participants.
+- Learn Live managed the broadcast and interactive online experience to engage the thousands of participants

-- The scheme has been fully audited and will provide all participating young people who submit an entry at the end of the week with a Silver Industrial Cadets award and become part of the national Industrial Cadets accreditation network.
+- The scheme has been fully audited and provided all participating young people who submitted an entry at the end of the week with a Silver Industrial Cadets award and would become a part of the national Industrial Cadets accreditation network

-- The Social Value Portal will monitor and report upon the social value generated throughout the whole initiative
+- The Social Value Portal monitored and reported upon the social value generated throughout the whole initiative

 A week long programme

-The syllabus is built around the Esteem Pavilion Challenge.
+The syllabus was built around the Esteem Pavilion Challenge.

-We will introduce a collaborative construction, design, engineering and project management challenge and will feature all of the STEM subjects.
+We introduced a collaborative construction, design, engineering and project management challenge and featured all of the STEM subjects.

-Young people will work together in small groups - and with industry mentors - to deliver a fully detailed engineering design proposal.
+Young people worked together in small groups - and with industry mentors - to deliver a fully detailed engineering design proposal.

 And this is not just theory.
-They will be working on a real building!
+They worked on a real building!

 - Project Management